Skip to main content

 Get personalized car insurance quotes in minutes, free of charge.

-How do you deduct vehicle expenses from your tax return?
+How much in vehicle expenses can I deduct from my tax return?

 How much you deduct is determined by how much you drive and what percentage is considered business travel.
 There is no limit to the kilometers you can submit on your annual taxes.
 But, the CRA must see it as reasonable.